fleetdm/fleet/handbook/digital-experience/README.md

 > For simplicity and to avoid conflicts with other uses of the word "core" (such as "core product" or "core team"), Fleet is always described as simply **"open source"** in all writing and verbal communication.
 In specific situations, e.g., discussing the distinction between various kinds of open source, it can be appropriate to mention **"open core"** to clarify your meaning.
 If ever in doubt, go with "open source."

+## Markdown

+We use Markdown language to write the majority of our content.
+Areas that we use Markdown include:

+- Fleet documentation
+- Fleet handbook
+- Articles published on the Fleet website
+- GitHub issues
+- GitHub comments
+- Pull requests
+- Markdown documents inside our GitHub repositories

+Read our [Markdown guide](./markdown-guide.md) for more information, or if you are new to Markdown.

 ## Commonly used terms

 | Term | Meaning |